hashicorp/docker-official-images/README.md

 Initial setup:

-1. Clone this repository with `git clone git@github.com:docker-library/official-images.git`
+1. Clone this repository with `git clone git@github.com:hashicorp/docker-official-images.git`
-2. Rename the remote origin to `upstream` with `git remote rename origin upstream`
-3. Add the HashiCorp fork of `docker-library/official-images` as the new origin with `git remote add origin https://github.com/hashicorp/docker-official-images`
+2. Add the [official Docker repository](https://github.com/docker-library/official-images) this is forked from as a new `upstream` remote with `git remote add upstream https://github.com/docker-library/official-images`
-4. `git checkout master` and `git pul`l to base your changes off the upstream master and avoid conflicts.
-5. Create a new project named branch such as `git checkout -b consul-1.8.3`

 When making a new PR:

-1. From the project-specific branch, `git remote update` and `git rebase upstream/master`
+1. Run `git remote update`, then `git checkout upstream/master` to base your changes off the upstream master to avoid conflicts.
+2. Create a new release-specific branch such as `git checkout -b consul-1.8.3`
-2. Commit your changes and push the branch to the HashiCorp repo with `git push origin {BRANCH}`
+3. Commit your changes and push the branch to the HashiCorp repo with `git push origin ${BRANCH}`
-3. Open a pull request against `https://github.com/docker-library/official-images` to update the official image from the new branch in our fork.
+4. Open a pull request against `https://github.com/docker-library/official-images` to update the official image from the new branch in our fork.
+(Clicking the `New Pull Request` button for your branch on https://github.com/hashicorp/docker-official-images/branches will set the upstream Docker repository as base by default.)